This site may be going away; please consider the Donate link above... or LiberaPay:

 This capital “H” is suitable for use as a drop cap (dropped capital) or a decorative initial; there’s also a small version for an avatar or icon.
 It is taken from a 16th century alphabet, and shows an archer, or more likely a jester or actor with a mask. [more...] [$]

-This capital “L” is suitable for use as a drop cap (dropped capital) or a decorative initial; there’s also a small version for an avatar or icon.
-It is taken from a 16th century alphabet, and features a painter licking a brush, or perhaps a claw-footed demon eating a chicken drumstick while watching a movie, while overhead, a flying bird-fish devours a plant. [more...] [$]
+This capital “F” is suitable for use as a drop cap (dropped capital) or a decorative initial; there’s also a small version for an avatar or icon.
+It is taken from a 16th century alphabet, and shows a bird, perhaps a pigeon or dove, and a flower, drawn like a Tudor rose but maybe closer to a daffodil. [more...] [$]

 Note: If you got here from a search engine and don’t see what you were looking for, it might have moved onto a different page within this gallery.